spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 Other users who attempt to login for the same instrument while it is locked will be denied.

-When a file submission is being performed,  it must be *confirmed* within the timeout period or the file submission will be cancelled.
+When a file submission is being performed,  it must be *confirmed* within the timeout period.
+If the lock times out,  the submission is not cancelled,  but other team members have the option to take the lock and then cancel or force the submission.
+Forced submissions should be carefully coordinated since by definition locking protections are not in place.

-When a lock timer expires, any on-going submission is automatically cancelled and the lock is dropped to enable another submitter to cut-in.
+After a submission is cancelled, confirmed, or dropped,  the user's lock is also dropped.

 Care should be taken with the locking mechanism and file submissions.  **DO NOT**: